 This would seem to invalidate the hypothesis I had previously accepted from Marina Piranomonte that the use of coins as votives was because of the decline in literacy and the ability to inscribe defixiones, but so it goes in science.
 And perhaps both can be true; at Aquae Sulis the deposition of coins may have returned because of the decline of public epigraphy and in the case of the Fons Annae Perrenae (Piranomonte’s subject) the cross-pollination of an originally Celtic practice might be what’s at work.

 Furthermore, the lead pig I mentioned in Part 1 may also have been a votive.
 One of the original archaeologists surveying the site, Barry Cunliffe, noted it as such.⁴ Its presence is certainly strange, appearing in the temple itself, rather than at some outbuilding where pipes might have been manufactured.
-Indeed, it is the only such object found on the site, and bears marks that appear as if they might’ve been made by an axe blade to ritually damage it prior to deposition.
+Indeed, it is the only such object found on the site, and bears marks appearing to have been made by an axe to ritually damage it prior to deposition.

-Another important Celtic tradition is what is known as “the cult of the head”.
+Another important Celtic tradition is what is known as the cult of the head.
 Summed up, this cult venerates the head as the source of an individual’s soul, personality, and spiritual potency, and a symbol of the regeneration of life.
-This is true to such an extent that the physical body is a sometimes disposable element of this complex symbolic structure.
+This is true to such an extent that the physical body is a sometimes disposable element of the complex symbolic structure.
 Indeed, the cult of the head was a core part of Celtic religious ideology, from the culture’s origins through to its demise, evidenced in its folklore, myth, and art.